taih304/Linux-Shell/Platforms interaction/Docker/README.md

 ## Issue

-If your account are not added to ``docker`` group, running the program that related to docker will cause the issue like:
+If your account is not added to ``docker`` group, running the program that related to docker will cause the issue like:

 ```
 Could not run `docker`